shadowwzw/lite-node-cache/README.md

 options (Object type):

-ttl (Integer) - the lifetime of the recording in milliseconds,
+ttl (Integer) (default value: 30000) - the lifetime of the recording in milliseconds,

 garbageCollectorTimeInterval (Integer) (default value: 10000) - frequency of garbage collector,